 Example:

 A retailer purchases inventory in two batches: 100 units at $10 each and 100 units at $15 each.
-If 100 units are sold during inflation, FIFO values the sold inventory at $10/unit, while LIFO values it at $15/unit.
+If 100 units are sold during inflation, FIFO values the sold inventory at $10 per unit, while LIFO values it at $15 per unit.
+FIFO reports higher profits but reduces real purchasing power, whereas LIFO offers a truer reflection of replacement costs.

 D. Monetary and Non-Monetary Distinction